Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 ---
 layout: post
-title: Listening to test smells: detecting lack of cohesion and violation of encapsulation
+title: 'Listening to test smells: detecting lack of cohesion and violation of encapsulation'
 date: 2022-04-03 18:30:00.000000000 +01:00
 type: post
 published: true